It’s not every day a woman’s fashion accessory gets to pull double duty as a weapon.

 The Roaring Twenties erupted with a vengeance.
 Women were smoking cigarettes!
 And wearing not just red lipstick but heavy rouge and eye makeup!
 And showing not just their ankles but their knees!
 What was the world coming to?

 The world was changing fast and fashions of the day with them.
 Large hats requiring hatpins would never come back in style.
-But because they were made in abundance of common materials, they are still relatively easy to collect and affordable.
+But because they were made in an abundance of common materials, they are still relatively easy to collect and affordable.
 In other words, there’s a hatpin for just about anyone.